 ANTI - BULLYING POLICY

 At Andreas we are committed to providing a caring, friendly and safe environment for all of our pupils so they can learn in a secure atmosphere.
 Bullying of any kind is unacceptable at our school.
-If bullying does occur, we aim for pupils to feel able to tell an adult who will endeavour to deal with the incident promptly and effectively.
+If genuine bullying does occur, we aim for pupils to feel able to tell an adult who will endeavour to deal with the incident promptly and effectively.
+In order to prevent bullying, we work to create a happy ethos where children feel safe and enjoy learning.
+Teachers foster positive relationships based on trust and mutual respect in the classroom which enables children to feel confident to share any issues they may have.

 The NSPCC define bullying as ‘behaviour that hurts someone else.
 It includes name calling, hitting, pushing, spreading rumours, threatening or undermining someone.
 It is repeated over a long period of time and can hurt a child physically or mentally’.